acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - Better handling of partial occlusions
 - Confidence-aware robot movement (slower when uncertain)
 - Ability to request human intervention when uncertainty is high

+**Why this matters for basketball detection**: Monte Carlo Dropout provides a computationally efficient way to estimate uncertainty in our detections.
+This helps the robot make better decisions, such as moving more cautiously when the basketball detection is uncertain or requesting human assistance when detections are highly uncertain.

 ### 15.7 Ensemble Methods and Uncertainty